IT-som-framtidsyrke-HT2020/exercises-week1/README.md

 5. Log the result to the console like this:
 "You will need NN to last you until the ripe old age of X"

-## CHALLENGE 3
-### Compare body mass index
-Compare the body mass index, BMI, between two people.
-The BMI is calculated using the formula:
-BMI = mass / height ** 2 = mass / (height * height)
-(mass in kg and height in meter)

-Tasks:
-1. Store 2 persons mass and height in variables.
-2. Calculate both of their BMI using the formula above.
-3. Create a boolean variable "person1HigherBMI" and compare the two persons BMI.
-You should get a value of true or false as a return.
-Then console log the output like this:

-**Test data:**
-Data 1: person one weights xx kg and is xx m tall.
-Data 2: person 2 weights xx kg and is xx tall

-4. Now compare the persons BMI to find out which one has the highest BMI.
-If person 1 has the higher BMI you should output: "Person 1 BMI is higher than person 2".
-If person 2 has the higher BMI you should output: "Person 2 BMI is higher than person 1".

-5. Use template literals to output the result to the console.

-**Hint**
-Use if/else statement in this assignment.
-You can also replace the variable names "person1" and "person2" with whatever you feel like, for example a real name.